Dynatrace/AWSDevOpsTutorial/README.md

 *registerDynatraceBuildValidation*: This AWS Lambda is actually not doing a whole lot.
 It is simply putting a "Build Validation Request" in a DynamoDB table with all the information needed to process the request once the timespan, e.g: 5 minutes has passed.
 If you want go ahead and explorer your DynamoDB table called *BuildValidationRequests*:
 ![](./images/buildvalidation_dynamodbtable1.png)
 The key data points in that table are: PipelineName, ComparisonName, Timestamp, Validationtimeframe and Status.
-In my screenshot you can see that 4 build validation requests have already been validated and they all showed a Violation, meaning: the automated metrics comparison between the two specified environments showed a degradation in performance.
-I have one entry in there in status waiting.
-Waiting means that it is not yet time as the timeframe, e.g: 5 minutes since the request was put into this table has not yet passed!
+In my screenshot you can see that 4 build validation requests.
+1 is still waiting for validation.
+Two are in status OK and one shows status Violation!
+Violation means that the automated metrics comparison between the two specified environments showed a degradation in performance.
+As for status waiting: Waiting means that it is not yet time as the timeframe, e.g: 5 minutes since the request was put into this table has not yet passed!

 *validateBuildDynatraceWorker*: This AWS Lambda is doing all the heavy lifting.
 It gets triggered via a CloudWatch Rule that calls this function every 2 minutes.
 The function checks the DynamoDB table and processes those entries that are in status "Waiting" and where "the time is right".
 The function then looks at the monspec file which contains the definition of environments, comparison configurations as well as metrics.
 Based on that configuration data the function uses the Dynatrace Timeseries API and pulls in the metrics from the entities and compares them.
 The result gets put back onto the DynamoDB Item.
 The monspec column contains all values from the source and the comparison source as well as status information for every compared metric and an overall status.
 The overall status is also reflected in the Status column.
 ![](./images/buildvalidation_cloudwatchrule1.png)